aaz25/431-2021/labs/lab03/lab03.md

 ## Question 6 (10 points)

-Take a random sample of 750 counties from the full County Health Rankings Data.
-As part of this work, use the command:
+Take a random sample of 750 counties from the County Health Rankings Data provided in `lab03_counties.csv`.
+As part of this work, use the
+command:

     set.seed(2012022)